-Students must register for each MSc course chosen, and seek permission from the lecturer to attend each advanced undergraduate course chosen, because of space restrictions.
+Students must register for each MSc course chosen.
 Any changes to coursework and term paper selection, as the year progresses and interests focus, should be recorded by emailing the Graduate Studies Administrator.

 Lecture courses can be selected from the MSc in Computer Science or MSc in Mathematics and the Foundations of Computer Science (MFoCS administered by Maths) or advanced undergraduate courses in the Department of Computer Science.
+It is expected that PRS take schedule C options, but may request to take a schedule B course provided DGS approval is received.
 PRS are normally expected to complete the same practicals and coursework (including any continual assessment), following the same deadlines, as other course participants.
 However, if the same form of assessment is not deemed appropriate by the supervisor (or lecturer), the supervisor should advise an alternative (such as essay, viva or end-of-course exam) and indicate it on the PRS Assessed Work form.